Knotx/knotx/documentation/src/main/wiki/ServiceKnot.md

 data that will be later used to compose page final markup with [[Handlebars Knot|HandlebarsKnot]].

 ##How does it work?
-Service Knot retrieves [[dynamic fragments|Splitter]] from [[Knot Context|Knot]].
-Then for every dynamic fragment it calls configured Adapters.
+Service Knot filters Fragments containing `services` in `data-knots-types` attribute (see [[Knot Election Rule|Knot]]).
+Then for every Fragment it calls configured Adapters.
 At the end it collects responses from those Adapters and expose them in [[Knot Context|Knot]].
 Let's describe how Adapters are invoked with following example.

 Adapters calls are defined both on template and Knot configuration layers: